A Machine Learning-Enhanced Hopf-Cole Formulation for Nonlinear Gas Flow in Porous Media: REPRESENTATION NUMERICAL RESULTS

 Engineering and near-surface flow problems frequently involve accessible boundaries along which pressurized, sealed, and vented regions coexist, leading to spatially heterogeneous boundary conditions with abrupt transitions between prescribed-pressure and prescribed-flux segments.
 In standard numerical approaches, such as finite element methods, these boundary configurations can induce localized steep gradients, flux singularities near boundary junctions, and heightened sensitivity to mesh resolution, often necessitating the use of stabilization techniques \citep{preisig2011stabilization, murad1992improved}.
 To systematically examine the behavior of the proposed framework under this heterogeneous boundary conditions we study a footing-type benchmark defined on a rectangular porous domain.
 A schematic of the problem is shown in \textbf{Fig.~\ref{Fig:Klinkenberg_Footing_problem_BVP}}, and the material parameters and geometric details used in the simulation are summarized in Table~\ref{Tab:Klinkenberg_Footing_problem}.

-\textbf{Figure~\ref{Fig:Klinkenberg_Footing_problem_solution_contours}} presents representative predicted fields obtained at a high collocation density, illustrating the spatial structure of the pressure field $p(\mathbf{x})$ and the corresponding distribution of the velocity magnitude $\lVert \mathbf{u}(\mathbf{x}) \rVert$. \textbf{Figure~\ref{Fig:Klinkenberg_Footing_problem_error_contours}} shows the error contours relative to the reference solution computed using a stabilized mixed finite element method, indicating that the approximation errors remain small throughout the domain.
+\textbf{Figure~\ref{Fig:Klinkenberg_Footing_problem_solution_contours}} presents representative predicted fields obtained at a high collocation density, illustrating the spatial structure of the pressure field $p(\mathbf{x})$ and the corresponding distribution of the velocity magnitude $\lVert \mathbf{u}(\mathbf{x}) \rVert$. \textbf{Figure~\ref{Fig:Klinkenberg_Footing_problem_error_contours}} presents the absolute error fields with respect to the stabilized mixed finite element reference solution, together with the normalized $L^2$ errors for the pressure and velocity fields.
+The normalized $L^2$ error is defined as

+where $\phi$ denotes either the pressure or velocity field, and $\varepsilon$ is a small positive regularization parameter introduced to avoid numerical singularities.
+The results show a systematic reduction in the normalized $L^2$ errors with increasing collocation density, indicating improved agreement between the DeepLS predictions and the finite element reference solution and demonstrating convergence of the proposed framework.

 Finally, \textbf{Fig.~\ref{Fig:Klinkenberg_Footing_problem_loss_variation}} demonstrates that increasing the collocation density systematically improves training behavior: the total loss exhibits smoother decay and converges to a lower terminal value, consistent with stronger enforcement of the governing equations and boundary conditions.
 These results were obtained using a neural network with six hidden layers and 64 neurons per layer, trained with the ReLU activation function; the total training time on an NVIDIA T4 GPU was 7.48 minutes.